defname/system-notifier/README.md

-# D-Bus Notifier
+# System Notifier

-A simple and extensible system event monitor for Linux that uses D-Bus to listen for events and sends desktop notifications.
+A simple and extensible system event monitor for Linux that provides a framework for sending desktop notifications based on various system events.

 ## Features